 Sec.
 23-18.5.
-State and federal bids.
-Cooperative associations-of municipalities.
+State, and federal, and bids.
+Ccooperative associations of municipalities procurement.

-- A. Contracts obtained by either-competitive-bid-by the State of Connecticut, other U.S. States, or by the Connecticut Hospital Association or its affiliates or by or the federal GSA, that are open for use-by-political subdivisions, or through a cooperative association for procurement open for use-by-municipalities, of municipalities, may be utilized when it is determined, in writing, by the purchasing agent to be in the best interest of the city, provided that <a href="mailto:example: - B. Said certification shall be made part of the contract file, and all such purchases shall be included in the quarterly report.
+- A. Contracts obtained by either-competitive-bid-by the State of Connecticut, other U.S. States, or by the Connecticut Hospital Association or its affiliates or by or the federal GSA, that are open for use by political subdivisions, or through a cooperative association for procurement open for use by municipalities, of municipalities, may be utilized when it is determined, in writing, by the purchasing agent to be in the best interest of the city, provided that a competitive process proper bidding and awarding procedures have been used and the bid-specifications are as stringent as city requirements. - B. Said certification shall be made part of the contract file, and all such purchases shall be included in the quarterly report.